ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 medication, applying the data from this new study to this model location would be inappropriate.
-Rather, we should use data that measured the relationship between smoking and lung cancer in a study population with a similar exposure to the medication intermediate variable.
+Rather, we should use data that measured the relationship between smoking and lung cancer in a study population with a similar exposure to the exogenous variable (medication) on the intermediate variable.

 Additional Considerations
 *************************